Certora/Tutorials/05.Lesson_GettingFamiliarWithCVT/ScriptExercise2/README.md

 > :bulb: Remember, you can use `certoraRun --help` command to read more about the flags and the run command syntax.

-TODO - lets give them a few useful scripts files that they can use

 Also - could this be a good point to see Chandra's talk?